mothran/aflpin/README.md

 $ PIN_ROOT=/path/to/pin/root/ make obj-intel64/aflpin.so
 $ PIN_ROOT=/path/to/pin/root/ make TARGET=ia32 obj-ia32/aflpin.so

+Then a command (to be run as root), to enable pin to be run from userland: echo 0 > /proc/sys/kernel/yama/ptrace_scope

 ## Usage

 In order to use the AFLPIN with afl-fuzz I had to comment out a single sanity check because of how pin is invoked from AFL: